Can You Have a Breast Lift with Augmentation Surgery?

 Breast implants come in different shapes and sizes.
 You can choose either silicone or saline implants; both have their advantages and disadvantages.
 Silicone implants are the most natural of the two, while saline implants are typically cheaper.
 We will discuss the most suitable implant for you during your consultation.
-Click here for more information on how to choose the most appropriate breast implants.
+You can also find more information on how to choose the most appropriate breast implant here.

 4) What should I expect after surgery?

 Following your augmentation mastopexy, you should expect some scarring and swelling.
 Bruising around the breast can also develop, but these side effects should heal in time.
 You may also feel some pain when touching your breasts.
 It will take time for your breasts to heal, so make sure you follow your surgeon’s advice to ensure a swift recovery.